Marko Perković: Ora et labora and tour (2013–2022)

 Perković released his seventh studio album, Ora et labora, on 10 April 2013, to critical acclaim.
 It contained heavy Christian and Catholic themes.
 The record topped iTunes charts in Germany, Switzerland, and Austria.
 Perković subsequently launched the Ora et labora Tour, on 22 June 2013, at the Zenith in Munich, Germany, in front of 4,000 people.
 The tour continued with a concert at Stadion Poljud in Split on 30 June, which was reportedly attended by 50,000 spectators.

+In 2019, on behalf of the city of Split and its veterans, on the eve of Croatian Victory Day, Perković held a concert in front of 80,000 people.
+In 2022, Perković stopped performing due to his son's health issues, returning two years later, upon his son's insistence.